Switching picosecond magnetoacoustic regimes in a ferromagnetic waveguide: Results and Discussion

-To support the suggested scenarios, we employ theoretical analysis.
-The BW/SAW wavepacket is approximated by an effective field perturbation via magnetoelastic coupling (Sec.~VI of Suppl.
+To support the suggested scenarios, we employ a theoretical analysis.
+The impact of BW/SAW wavepacket on the magnetization of Py layer is approximated by an effective Landau-Lifshitz (LL) torque $T(x)$ via magnetoelastic coupling (Sec.~VI of Suppl.
 Material~\cite{Supplemental}).
-This causes a localized LL-torque $T(x)$ acting on magnetization.
-The torque magnitude depends on the relative polarizations of the acoustic and magnetostatic waves~\cite{babu2020interaction}, while their overlap across the film thickness is assumed to be maximal, as $k d \ll 1$~\cite{berk2019strongly}.
+The magnitude of the LL-torque depends on the relative polarizations of the acoustic and magnetostatic waves~\cite{babu2020interaction}, while their overlap across the film thickness is assumed to be maximal, as $k d \ll 1$~\cite{berk2019strongly}.
+The torque's spatial shape $T(x)$ along its propagation direction $x$ is given by the acoustic pulse profile.
+For the sake of generality, in this part of the analysis we disregard the specifics of the LL-torque for particular acoustic and spin wave modes, assuming it to be nonzero.
 The torque moves at acoustic velocity $v$ through a medium characterized by a spin-waves dispersions $f(k)$.
-We use the Taylor expansion for $f(k)$ near the point $k_c$ of the tangent intersection of acoustic and spin wave dispersion.
+We use the Taylor expansion for $f(k)$ near the point $k_c$ of the tangent intersection of the acoustic and spin wave dispersion.
 The corresponding critical velocity is $f'(k_c) = f(k_c)/k_c = v_c$.
-Then we obtain the solution for dynamic magnetization $m$:
+We then obtain the solution for dynamic magnetization $m$: